b-m-f/WirtBot/docs/docs/setup.md

 - A valid SSL certificate for your machine
 - Port 3030 opened in your firewall
 - Your system is managed with [systemd](https://en.wikipedia.org/wiki/Systemd)
 - Your WireGuard configuration should be at `/etc/wireguard/server.conf`.
-If you deviate from this, you have to change this in the `wireguard-restarter` and add the `CONFIG_PATH` environment variable to your `wirtbot` service.

 Having these things is the first **80%** of finishing your WirtBot and you should find plenty of documentation about these things on the internet.
 Here are a few links: